 Semi-Revisionists also like to bring forth accusations of mass-shootings on the Eastern Front, because these too could not be addressed by the Leuchter Report.

-To this, David Cole likes to add the accusation that a mere 100 Jews were gassed in 1943 at Natzweiler-Struthof, in a real gas-chamber that is, however, generally recognized as not constructed for killing humans.
+To this, David Cole likes to add the accusation that a mere 100 Jews were gassed in 1943 at Natzweiler-Struthof, where, of course, there is no physical evidence to support the accusation.

 The purpose here is to show that the Semi-Revisionist position is indefensible and that the motives for its adoption by David Irving, Mark Weber, and David Cole are questionable.

 David Irving Invents Semi-Revisionism

 David Irving was a celebrity historian in the 1960s and ’70s, but never a specialist in the Holocaust.
 It is by accident that he came into Holocaust Revisionism.
 Through his study of documents he had found a lack of evidence that Hitler knew anything about any program of mass-murdering Jews.
 From the lack of evidence that Hitler knew of such things, when there should have been evidence, Irving concluded that Hitler did not know.